 My experience with the scale

 Every Wednesday morning, you could smell the fear of every girl and boy at the eating disorder station; It was the day we needed to be weighed.
 It was horrible and traumatic, but at the same time, part of the treatment.
-Obviously, when you are seriously underweight and in a hospital, it may be necessary to check your weight, but if you are NOT in that condition and you experience any of the following symptoms while using the scale:
+When you are seriously underweight and in a hospital, it may be necessary to check your weight, but if you are NOT in that condition, or you experience any of the following symptoms while using the scale:

 The problem with the scale

 All food and water have some weight.
 Anything that can make you retain or lose water will also affect your weight.
-The number on the scale is only one piece of information but not the whole picture of your health because it doesn’t take into account factors like muscle mass, lifestyle, blood pressure, cholesterol, heart health, and much more.
+The number on the scale is only one piece of information but not the whole picture of your health because it doesn’t consider factors like muscle mass, lifestyle, blood pressure, cholesterol, heart health, and much more.
 Our weight oscillates month by month, day by day, and even hour by hour, and changes in fat are rarely the cause.
 Our weight is also a measure of our bones, organs, bodily fluids, and waste.

 Factors affecting the number on the scale:

 Carbohydrates and salt can add to water retention.
 That is also why you lose much water weight when you go on a low-carbohydrate diet.

-We lose water while exercising but also you drink more which adds water.
+We lose water while exercising, but also you drink more which adds water.
 Our bodies are roughly 50-65% water, so our hydration levels will directly impact scale weight.

 The number on the scale can be the same for two different people, but one has more muscle and the other more fat; still, the number is the same.
 Muscle is dense and takes up less space – up to 18% less.
 Meaning you can weigh quite a bit more with a large amount of lean mass and not look as “large”.
 See the problem here?

 What to do instead?

-Ask yourself, do you really need to change my current weight to achieve that feeling?
-If the answer is yes, then go ahead, and I hope these tips add value to your journey!
-But if you are not sure about the answer or if the answer is no, then STOP looking for a solution in a new diet or anything related to your weight.
+Do you need to change your current weight to achieve that feeling?
+If the answer is yes, go ahead, and I hope these tips add value to your journey!
+But if you are unsure about the answer or if the answer is no, STOP looking for a solution to a new diet or anything related to your weight.
 Your body weight does not reflect who you are, your beauty, kindness, strength, intelligence, or worth.
 Focus on eating for good health and exercising for strength and energy; do NOT let a number on a scale define who you are or how much joy you have in your life.